-Skipping your warm-up can be tempting, that is, until you find the right ones.
-Making sure your tissues and joints are ready for loading is vitally important to avoiding injury and getting the most out of your work out.
+Skipping your personal training client’s warm-up can be tempting, that is, until you find the right ones.
+Making sure your tissues and joints are ready for loading is vitally important to avoiding injury and getting the most out of your workout.
 I may be a Doctor of Chiropractic, a mobility and rehab specialist, and a personal trainer, but I think my dad said it best: If you’re going to do something, do it right the first time.
-The following exercises are how you do your upper body workouts right…the first time.
+The following exercises are how certified personal trainers get clients to do upper body workouts right…the first time.

 Doctor P’s Plate Shoulder Raises: